The 7 Musts for Preventing Burnout NOW

-Staying busy generates feelings of significance and contribution.
+Staying busy generates feelings of significance and contribution and can help in preventing burnout.
 As such, it's easy to get addicted to overworking.
 Tim Kreider of The New York Times argues the issue is largely ego-driven.
 “Busyness serves as a kind of existential reassurance, a hedge against emptiness; obviously your life cannot possibly be silly or trivial or meaningless if you are so busy, completely booked, in demand every hour of the day,” writes Kreider.
 Get some quality time on the books with the people in your life that keep the right things in perspective.

 Keep an eye on your fixes.
 Excessive dependency on anything from caffeine and processed foods to sleeping medication can leave your body feeling doubly taxed in the long run.
 If you're feeling burned out, don't double down on the stimulants.
 Before reaching for quick-fix coping mechanisms (yes, even Netflix binging), focus in on the root of the problem.
 Many stress-related illnesses and conditions are treatable through lifestyle and simple nutrition.

 Investigate alternative approaches to healing, such as acupuncture and essential oils.
 Our new favorite all-natural cure for insomnia?
 The sweat lodge.
 Our list of best ways to detox without setting foot in the gym is here to offer some all too easy ideas.

 Of course, always consult with your physician and nutritionist to establish the best course of action for your body.
 Choosing a sustainable wellness path will ensure you stay the course in the long run.